 - It is the responsibility of the DSL to make a referral to the 'Front Door' which is a single integrated team that are responsible for dealing with all requests for support.
 The DSL, or in their absence any member of staff, will need to complete a single 'Request for Support' form which can be accessed from the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) - Staff should be aware that anyone may make a direct referral if necessary, not just the DSL. - To help with this decision the DSL can consult with the Area Safeguarding Adviser for advice on differentiating between safeguarding a child who has suffered or is at risk of suffering serious harm and one who is in need of additional support from one or more agencies.
 The former will be reported to children's social care immediately; the latter should lead to inter-agency assessment using local processes; - Advice may also be sought from Social Services who offer opportunities for consultation as part of the Child in Need / Child Protection process; - The pupil's wishes and feelings will be taken into account when determining what action to take; - In most cases parents/carers will be made aware of the concerns felt for a child or young person at the earliest possible stage and in the event of this becoming necessary, their consent to a referral to Social Services will be sought.
 However, the best interests of the child will be the primary consideration and thus consent from parents for contact with external agencies will not always be sought; - In situations where there are felt to be urgent or grave concerns a telephone referral will be made prior to the form being completed and sent to the County Duty Social Services Office.
-The school will refer any concern, disclosure or allegation to external agencies within 24 hours of the disclosure; - If a child is referred, the DSL will ensure that relevant members of staff and the Governor responsible for child protection are informed of this. - If after consultation with the DSL a member of staff feels that appropriate action is not being taken in respect of his or her concerns for a child s/he should refer directly to Social Services, and inform the DSL that s/he has taken this action.
-Alternatively, Staff may wish to contact the NSPCC Whistleblowing Helpline (0800 028 0285) or email help@nspcc.org.uk.
+The school will refer any concern, disclosure or allegation to external agencies within 24 hours of the disclosure;

+- If a child is referred, the DSL will ensure that relevant members of staff and the Governor responsible for child protection are informed of this. - Should there by the need for Police investigation under Section 47 pf the Children Act 1989 the DSL will liaise with the HOC/HJS to ensure an appropriate adult is available to support, advise and assist and observe that the Police are acting properly.